 1. Verbal Communication

-This involves the words you choose, tone of voice, and speaking clarity.
-It’s crucial in presentations, meetings, and day-to-day conversations.
+This involves the words you choose, your tone, and clarity when speaking.
+It’s essential in meetings, presentations, and everyday conversations.

 2. Non-Verbal Communication

-Your body language, facial expressions, eye contact, and gestures often speak louder than words.
-Being mindful of these cues can strengthen your message.
+Your body language, facial expressions, eye contact, and gestures often convey more than words.
+Being mindful of these signals can reinforce your message.

 3. Written Communication

-From emails to reports to social media posts, your writing should be clear, concise, and professional.
+From emails to reports and social media posts, your writing should be clear, concise, and professional.

 4. Listening Skills

-Active listening is just as important as speaking.
-It shows respect and allows you to understand others fully before responding.
+Active listening is as vital as speaking well.
+It shows respect and allows you to fully understand others before responding.

-Maintain open posture, make eye contact, and smile genuinely to come across as approachable and confident.
+Maintain an open posture, make eye contact, and smile genuinely to appear approachable and confident.

-Request feedback from peers, mentors, or supervisors to identify areas for improvement.
+Request constructive feedback from peers, mentors, or supervisors to identify areas where you can improve.

-Use your smartphone or computer to record practice speeches or conversations and evaluate your tone, pace, and clarity.
+Use your phone or computer to record your speeches or conversations, then evaluate your tone, pace, and clarity.

 - Toastmasters International – Public speaking and leadership training